Thank you! We’ve received your message and will contact you soon.

 Drawbacks:

-Bidstream data does not provide precise and parsed information like, for example, a DMP.
+Bidstream data does not provide precise, parsed information like a DMP.
 However, it is like a separate investment given its price, and we are not 100% sure if it is always justified.

-Obviously, if your ad budget is calculated in hundreds of thousands of dollars, it probably makes sense to invest in many different tools.
+Obviously, if your ad budget is in the hundreds of thousands of dollars, it probably makes sense to invest in multiple tools.
 But we see no reason for that if you are using a white-label DSP solution that provides you with a perfectly working instrument that is also free.

-Can Bidstream Data Replace DMP or 3rd-Party Cookies?
+Can Bidstream Data Replace DMP or Third Party Cookies?

 The bidstream data cannot replace DMP or 3rd-party cookies.
-Otherwise, there would be no drama surrounding Google Chrome during the last two years.
+Otherwise, there would have been no drama surrounding Google Chrome over the last two years.

 However, bidstream data can undoubtedly provide enough information to create highly targeted ad campaigns.
 Sure, given the information from the chapter above, it would require you to be a white-label DSP user and have a team of professionals who can use this data.